All Products

 image

-• If data errors occur after the switchover is complete, you can roll back the switchover.
-This allows you to restore the database and data to the original state before the switchover is performed.
+Note If data errors occur after the switchover, roll back to restore the database to its pre-switchover state.
 For more information, see Roll back the migration.
-You can then select Cancel Migration to restore the status before the migration.
+To fully restore the status before the migration started, see Cancel migration.

 (Optional) Step 4: Switch over DTS tasks